wkhattak/Path-Planning/README.md

 ### 2. (Behaviour Planning) Find out which action should be taken [Code Block: lines 315 - 376](https://github.com/wkhattak/Path-Planning/blob/master/src/main.cpp#L315).

-Based on the predictions, it is decided whether the ego car should stay in the lane or change lane. the logic goes as follows:
+Based on the predictions, it is decided whether the ego car should stay in the lane or change lane.
+The logic goes as follows:

 1. If close to the non-ego car in the same lane, slow down gradually but if too close then slow down quicker.
 2. If close to the non-ego car in the same lane, check if a lane change is possible by calling `canChangeLane()`.
 If possible then set the `lane` to the required lane else stay in the same lane.